hyper-expanse/dotfiles/configuration/debian/personal-desktop.md

 Repeat the process for your _Encryption_ and _Signing_ subkeys.

-Lastly, verify that the subkeys were properly moved to your Yubikey:
+Lastly, verify that the subkeys were properly moved to your Yubikey (Moved keys will appear with an `>` after `ssb`):

 ```bash
 > gpg2 --card-status